Yahoo Suche Web Suche

 • 2020

-6. 7.
-Juli 2015 · Pío del Río Hortega (1882-1945) discovered microglia and oligodendrocytes (OLGs), and after Ramón y Cajal, was the most prominent figure of the Spanish school of neurology.
+6. 6.
+Juli 2015 · Pío del Río Hortega (1882–1945) discovered microglia and oligodendrocytes (OLGs), and after Ramón y Cajal, was the most prominent figure of the Spanish school of neurology.
+He began his scientific career with Nicolás Achúcarro from whom he learned the use of metallic impregnation techniques suitable to study non-neuronal cells ...

 7. 18.
 Okt.
 2020 · Pío del Río-Hortega: The revolution of Glia.
 Anatomical Record , 303, 1232–1241.
 A personal account by the grandnephew of Río-Hortega, detailing his complicated relationship with Cajal and the special WWII political upheaval in Spain that forced his exile to Argentina.